 Picture yourself working out and feeling good for doing it, for example.

 A major clean up will help.
 And when I say major, I mean it!
 Throw everything that you haven’t used for a couple of months.
 It will give you new space and it will make you feel better, ready to stick to a new year resolution!

-It is known the fact that writing things down help us memorize and picture those things better.
-Make a list with your resolutions to give you the change to analyze, picture and stick to them.
+It is known the fact that writing things down helps us memorize and picture those things better.
+Make a list of your resolutions to give you the change to analyze, picture and stick to them.

 4. Be honest